 A week after the “great reveal”, Wayne’s family visited a Fort Lauderdale mall.
 Suddenly, his parents’ faces lit up and their eyes widened with expectation and a renewed sense of hope.
 In a bookstore, they spotted an “ex-gay” conversion therapy cassette tape called “Gay & Unhappy?”
 They rushed over and snatched it up, hoping it was a magical cure.

-Contrary to the tape’s explanation, Wayne always had a close relationship with his parents and was a second-team All-City basketball player in high school.
-When his parents heard the conclusions of this absurd tape, it deflated their lofty expectations.
+Contrary to the tape’s explanation, Wayne always had a very close relationship with his parents and was a second-team All-City basketball player in high school.
+When his parents heard the conclusions offered by this absurd tape, it deflated their lofty expectations.

 It was clear that Wayne’s parents were bilked out of their hard earned money, in a moment of suffering and desperation, by unscrupulous con artists who peddled false hope and a bogus “cure”.

 Ten years after coming out to his parents (who have since become warriors for LGBTQ equality), Wayne worked at the Human Rights Campaign (HRC) in Washington, DC.
-In his first month on the job, 15 extreme right wing organizations launched the national “Truth in Love” ex-gay advertising campaign, with the infamous tagline, “It’s not about hate, it’s about hope.”
-Their conversion therapy campaign landed on the cover of Newsweek and was featured on Oprah.
+In his first month on the job, 15 extreme right wing organizations launched the national “Truth in Love” ex-gay advertising campaign, with the tagline, “It’s not about hate, it’s about hope.”
+Their conversion therapy campaign was all over television and even landed on the cover of Newsweek!